 Before moving on to the next section, make sure to look over the rest of your profile settings to see that you have notifications and other settings set up the way that you want them.

-5. Create Your First Few Pinterest Boards
+4. Create a Few Pinterest Boards

 To set an image as a board cover, simply upload the image to your Pinterest board and edit the board settings to choose a cover.

-6. Follow a Few People or Brands in Your Niche
+5. Follow a Few People or Brands in Your Niche

 You should follow at least 5-10 people in your niche for a couple of reasons: